-Quantitative Standard (Completion Ratio) - Students must complete and pass 67% of all courses attempted.
-To determine the 67% completion ratio divide the cumulative number of hours completed by the number of hours attempted.
+Quantitative Standard (Pace of Completion) - Students must complete and pass 66.66% of all courses attempted.
+To determine the 66.66% pace of completion, divide the cumulative number of hours completed by the number of hours attempted.
 Courses receiving grades of IP, W, WP, WF, F, and I are not completed hours but count as attempted hours.

 Maximum Time Frame - A student may attempt no more than 150% of the number of hours required for their program of study.
-(Example: A student is enrolled in a program in the catalog that requires 80 hours to complete the program.
-A student may receive financial aid assistance for no more than 120 hours $(80 \times 150\% = 120)$.
+Example: A student is enrolled in a program in the catalog that requires 80 hours to complete the program.
+A student may receive financial aid assistance for no more than 120 hours (80 x 150% = 120).